 Among the challenges faced by Our Lady's Pantry is not only having enough money for food for our families — but having enough to pay our bills.
 In fact, the hidden costs of running Our Lady's Pantry are significant.

-If you wish to help with expenses faced by the Pantry, kindly send a check to: Our Lady of Guadalupe Food Pantry; 16650 U.S. Highway 301 South; Wimauma, Fl.
+If you wish to help with Pantry expenses, kindly send a check to: Our Lady's Pantry; 16650 U.S. Highway 301 South; Wimauma, Fl.
 33598.
 If you wish to designate your gift specifically for food — please note that designation on your check.
 You can also designate your gift towards operating expenses.
 Or just donate on Project Hunger weekend at Prince of Peace, the second weekend of the month — or Our Lady of Guadalupe Mission, the first weekend of the month.
 Thank you for helping us to help others.